We have rented a villa in the South of France….Again! I can’t wait.

 This is why I am now that person who holidays in the same place every time.*

-*This year we are also going to Czech Republic, we DO do different just not always.
+How do you holiday?
+Do you do somewhere different every time or have you found ‘your’ place to visit?
+Has having children changed the places you consider visiting? *This year we are also going to Czech Republic, we DO do different just not always.